Somalia, the southern Gulf of Aden and the western Arabian Sea

 Mitigation Measures

-• Conduct security assessments before entering.
-Current transit advice is provided by UKMTO.
-Threat assessments for the region are also provided by EUNAVFOR and can be found on the MSCHOA website.
+- Stay updated on threat assessments for the region are also provided by EUNAVFOR and can be found on the MSCIO website.

-• Report to UKMTO and MSCHOA in accordance with guidelines.
+- Report to UKMTO and MSCIO in accordance with guidelines.